-The CSULB School Psychology program requires candidates to obtain a full-time (or part-time over 2 years) field experience in a local education agency where the candidate is exposed to a wide variety of students, is encouraged to participate in an array of activities (e.g., consultation, counseling, academic/behavioral intervention), and is supervised by an experienced school psychology credential holder.
+The CSULB School Psychology program requires candidates to obtain a full-time (or part-time over 2 years) field experience in a local education agency where the candidate is exposed to a wide variety of students, is encouraged to participate in an array of activities (e.g., consultation, counseling, academic/behavioral intervention), and is supervised by an experienced school psychology credential holder (at least 2 years full-time experience).

-Candidates may complete up to 600 internship hours in a non-school setting.
-Candidates who wish to complete no more than 600 internship hours in a non-school setting must be supervised by an appropriately credentialed/licensed psychologist for that setting.
+Candidates may complete up to 400 internship hours in a non-school setting.
 Internship hours completed in a non-school setting, as well as the candidate's supervisor, must be approved by the EDP 642A/B University instructor.

 The CSULB Fieldwork/Internship Evaluation form must be completed at the end of each semester the candidate engages in fieldwork/internship by the field supervisor and returned to the University fieldwork supervisor.
-In addition to evaluating the intern's professional activities, the CSULB Fieldwork/Internship Evaluation form also provides an evaluation of the candidate's interpersonal skills, e.g., responsibility, timeliness, professionalism).
+In addition to evaluating the intern's professional activities, the CSULB Fieldwork/Internship Evaluation form also provides an evaluation of the candidate's interpersonal skills, e.g., responsibility, timeliness, professionalism.

-Eligibility: To engage in fieldwork/internship, a candidate must be enrolled in the program and successfully completed with a grade of $\underline{C}$ or better all credential courses except EDP 527, 536, 560, and 642A/B, which may be taken during the fieldwork year.
+Eligibility: To engage in fieldwork/internship, a candidate must be enrolled in the program and successfully completed with a grade of \underline{C} or better all credential courses except EDP 527, 536, 560, and 642A/B, which may be taken during the fieldwork year.
 EDP 642A and B are fieldwork supervision courses.
 Fieldwork is taken twice (2 semesters) for 3 units each semester.
 In some instances, only with approval from the program coordinator, candidates may enter fieldwork/internship with additional coursework in need of completion.